chriskaukis/cowboy_courses/README.md

 The use case and where this is useful is when you are a freshmen or perhaps a senior needing a certain course to graduate that is already full.
 There are other potential uses also.
-If you don't a specific date/time or instructor is another example.
+If you don't want a specific date/time or instructor is another example.

 ## Other